 - Use existing pipe runs in their original location.
 Otherwise, install them in closets, service rooms, and wall cavities.

 - Avoid primary façades and rooms if pipes must be affixed to the interior or exterior of a building.

 - Do not cut through character defining features, such as moldings, wainscoting, etc.

 - Ensure that the addition of plumbing systems and other repairs will not corrupt the building's structural integrity.

 All or part of a conveyance system may be historic.
 For instance, this elevator cab has several character defining features, such as exotic wood paneling, elegant moldings, and metal air vents.

-(Photo courtesy National Park Service)
+(Photo courtesy of the National Park Service)

 Elevators and escalators may also contribute to a building's historic significance.
 First ascertain whether these features are historically significant: